elemenceOR/GridWorldEnv/README.md

 * Time penalty - reward -0.01

 ![63compsvg](https://github.com/elemenceOR/GridWorldEnv/assets/52843991/0a81eca2-a26e-4d00-a03d-f80a922c72a3)

+> [!CAUTION]
+> Time penalty does not work on custom Q learning.
+Still working on it.

 ## Summery
 In summary, the comparison of policy-based and non-policy-based Reinforcement Learning (RL) algorithms in a 10x10 grid world environment revealed distinct performance differences.
 Tabular Q learning, a non-policy-based algorithm, demonstrated faster convergence compared to DQN due to the environment's simplicity and the efficiency of updating a smaller state table.
 DQN, on the other hand, faced challenges with sample efficiency in the small environment, making it less suitable.
 A2C, a policy-based algorithm, outperformed DQN with a higher convergence rate attributed to its entropy regularization exploration strategy, enhancing sample efficiency.
 Despite tabular Q learning showing better performance in the given environment, A2C exhibited quicker convergence in terms of iterations due to its sample efficiency.
 Ultimately, for the specified grid world environment, tabular Q learning proved to be more efficient than both DQN and A2C.